Held in cooperation with the University of Chicago Department of Computer Science

 100 units

 The course covers fundamental concepts, algorithms and techniques in computational and metric geometry.
-Topics covered include: convex hulls, polygon triangulations, range searching, segment intersection, Voronoi diagrams, Delaunay triangulations, metric and normed spaces, low–distortion metric embeddings and their applications in approximation algorithms, padded decomposition of metric spaces, Johnson—Lindenstrauss transform and dimension reduction, approximate nearest neighbor search and locality–sensitive hashing.
+Topics covered include: convexity and convex hulls, range searching, segment intersection, Voronoi diagrams, Delaunay triangulations, metric and normed spaces, low–distortion metric embeddings and their applications in approximation algorithms, stochastic decompositions of metric spaces, dimensionality reduction, approximate nearest neighbor search and locality–sensitive hashing.

 The course textbook is “Computational Geometry” by M. de Berg, O. Cheong, M. van Kreveld, M. Overmars.